DragoniteSpam/GameMakerTutorialTutorial/README.md

 Congratulations, you're about 20% finished!

-The good news is that when you're making a video tutorial, you don't need to sprinkle in images and code samples throughout because, well, that's what your entire deliverable is to begin with.
+The good news is that when you're making a video tutorial, you don't need to sprinkle in images and samples throughout because, well, that's what your entire deliverable is to begin with.
 The bad news is that there are like a dozen other things you need to keep on top of.

 I don't want to get too far into the technical aspects of video production because many people have already written entire books about that sort of thing \[citation needed], but you will need: